Going to US Open Tennis in NYC: 2026 Guide

 First time at US Open Tennis Guide and Tips - Moynihan Train Hall - Simone Says GO! - Travel blog

-The subway ride in particular will be packed with other fans headed to Queens for the US Open.
+The subway ride in particular will be packed with other fans headed to Queens for US Open Tennis.
 It’s the first moment of many moments that day that you will share in the special surge of group excitement that must be airbourne.
 Ahhhhh, I get goosebumps just thinking about it!

 Travel Tip: Download the MTA TrainTime app.
 Check schedules for the LIRR Port Washington departures.
 Purchase your LIRR ticket on the app or at station.
 You can buy it on the train with the conductor too but it’ll be pricier.
 Buy the return ticket in order to avoid long queues at the station on the way back to Manhattan.
 If using the subway, you can tap in with contactless for entry so no worries there.